Trust-Machines/core-eng/stacks-js-rs/README.md

-# Deno Proxy
+# Stacks-js-rs

-It's a simple example how to make RPC (remote procedure call) from Rust to JS.
+Partial Implementation of Stacks on Rust using `stacks.js`.
+We use a simple RPC (remote procedure call) from Rust to JS using STDIO.

 ## Deno Installation